 the card.

-The no annual fee Hilton Honors is again, a great downgrade option, like every no annual fee cobranded credit card.
-However, I do belive that the card is probably one of the best no annual fee co branded cards.
+The no annual fee Hilton Honors is a great downgrade option, like every no annual fee co-branded credit card.
+However, the free card punches above its weight class in several ways.
 The card comes with automatic Hilton Silver status, which unlocks the Hilton 5th night free on award stays.
-The card also earns 3x Hilton points per dollar, or 1.5% everywhere (valuing Hilton points at 0.5 cents per point).
-Also, the card has a chance to earn a free night certificate as an elevated welcome offer a couple times throughout the year.
-All for $0!
+Also, the card has a chance to earn a Hilton Free Night certificate as an elevated welcome offer a couple times throughout the year.
+This certificate is applicable to any Hilton Hotels worldwide that have a stand room award night.
+Since these certificates can be used for SLH hotels, which are usually retailing for $1000+, they are extremely valuable and a great incentive to chase with spend.